Husky Energy quarterly production falls

 Net income rose slightly to C$526 million, or 53 Canadian cents per share, from C$521 million, or 53 Canadian cents per share, a year earlier.

-Husky, controlled by Hong Kong billionaire Li Ka-shing, chairman of Hutchison Whampoa Ltd 0013.HK and Cheung Kong (Holdings) Ltd (0001.HK), produces oil and gas in Canada and Southeast Asia and operates refineries in British Columbia and Ohio.
-(Reporting by Maneesha Tiwari in Bangalore; Editing by Roshni Menon)
+Husky, controlled by Hong Kong billionaire Li Ka-shing, chairman of Hutchison Whampoa Ltd and Cheung Kong (Holdings) Ltd, produces oil and gas in Canada and Southeast Asia and operates refineries in British Columbia and Ohio.